This post may contain affiliate links. Read my full disclosure for more information. As an Amazon Associate I earn from qualifying purchases.

-If there’s one quality I want my kids to have when they get older it’s respect for their elders, peers, colleagues, friends, and family.
+When you think about it respect is one quality you want your kids to have; for their elders, peers, colleagues, friends, and family.

 1. Model Respectful Behavior